6r1d/rmr/README.md

 [![Percentage of issues still open](http://isitmaintained.com/badge/open/6r1d/rmr.svg)](http://isitmaintained.com/project/6r1d/rmr "Percentage of issues still open")
 [![Average time to resolve an issue](https://isitmaintained.com/badge/resolution/6r1d/rmr.svg)](https://isitmaintained.com/project/6r1d/rmr "Average time to resolve an issue")

-# RMR: RtMIDI, reduced

 Hello and welcome to RMR's readme.

-This is a simplified rewrite of [RtMIDI](https://github.com/thestk/rtmidi)'s Alsa part: C++ → C + GLib library.
+RMR or "RtMIDI, reduced" is a simplified rewrite of [RtMIDI](https://github.com/thestk/rtmidi)'s Alsa part: C++ → C + GLib library.
 It allows to interface C programs using [MIDI](https://en.wikipedia.org/wiki/MIDI) standard.
-API calls and struct members **are different** from [RtMIDI](https://github.com/thestk/rtmidi).
+There is no compatibility with API calls and struct members from [RtMIDI](https://github.com/thestk/rtmidi).

-This is my personal, derivative project, although I'd be happy if you discuss it with me in [issues](https://github.com/6r1d/rmr/issues), recommend code improvements, etc.

 **Warning**: I might change API a lot, this project **is not stable**.
 Use RMR at your own risk.